jarecoo/practice/notes.md

 - “’When you see someone often flashing their rank or position…don’t be envious; such things are often bought at the expense of life…The few that make it to the top of their ambition through a thousand indignities realize at the end it’s only for an inscription on their gravestone.’ -Seneca, On the Brevity of Life, 20 Workaholics always make excuses for their selfishness.
 While these attitudes can lead to impressive accomplishments, their cost is rarely justified.
 The ability to work hard and long is admirable.
 But you are a human being, not a human doing.
 Seneca points out that we’re not animals.
 ‘Is it really so pleasant to die in a harness?’ he asked.
 Aleksandr Solzhenitsyn put it better: ‘Work is what horses die of.
 Everyone should know that.’”
 TDS p.222
 - “Is there really so little meaning in your life that your only pursuit is to work until you’re eventually carted off in a coffin?
 Take pride in your work, but it is not all.”
 TDS p.228
 - “After all, what's a life, anyway?
 We're born, we live a little while, we die.” - E.B.
 White, Charlotte’s Web
-- “Show me that the good life doesn’t consist in its length, but in its use” -Seneca, Moral Letters, 49.10b (The Daily Stoic, p.157)
+- “‘Show me that the good life doesn’t consist in its length, but in its use, and that it is possible — no, entirely too common — for a person who has had a long life to have lived too little’ -Seneca, Moral Letters, 49.10b Show yourself.
+That no matter how many years you’re ultimately given, your life can be clearly and earnestly said to have been a long and full one.”
+The Daily Stoic, p.157
 - "...we all die, and our respect for death should always lead us to have an appreciation for life rather than a paranoid existence." - Sam Harris
 - ”Knowing the truth, which is that nothing matters, can actually save you in those moments.
 Once you get through that terrifying threshold of accepting that, then every place is the center of the universe, and every moment is the most important moment, and everything is the meaning of life."
 Dan Harmon, https://www.youtube.com/watch?v=de2grEPn7rg
 - The irony of death and the cold, uncaring universe is that by locating yourself inside it, you can find a sense of awe, wonder, and gratitude.